-Members of the council have direct control over the Council's financial and operating policies.
-Three member of the Council did not return a personal declaration.
+Members of the Council have direct control over the Council's financial and operating policies.
+Three members of the Council did not return a personal declaration.
 The total of members' allowances paid in 2015/16 is shown in Note 29.